gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Task types `org.gradle.language.assembler.tasks.Assemble`, `org.gradle.language.rc.tasks.WindowsResourceCompile`, `org.gradle.nativeplatform.tasks.StripSymbols`, `org.gradle.nativeplatform.tasks.ExtractSymbols`, `org.gradle.language.swift.tasks.SwiftCompile`, and `org.gradle.nativeplatform.tasks.LinkMachOBundle` were changed in similar ways.

-### Removed incubating method `BuildIdentifier.isCurrentBuild()`

-TBD - This method is not longer available, so that a `BuildIdentifier` instance may be used to represent a build from anywhere in the Gradle invocation.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.